Frankfurt Egelsbach Airport: History

 The airport was opened in 1955 with a single grass runway.
 It proved popular, and by 1957 was already seeing 37,000 movements a year.
-Because of this, in 1966, an asphalt runway was constructed and by 1977 the number of movements had increased to 126,000 a year.
+An asphalt runway was constructed in 1966 and by 1977 the number of movements had increased to 126,000 a year.
 In 2007, about 77,000 movements were made, making it the busiest airport for general aviation in Germany.

-To allow for larger aircraft to land, in 2004 construction was started on a runway expansion, which increased the runway length to its current 1400 m.
+In 2004, to allow for larger aircraft to land, construction was started on a runway expansion, which increased the runway length to its current 1400 m.
 In May 2009, NetJets Europe announced that they intended to purchase the airport.

-Today NetJets owns 80% of the aerodrome (the other 20% being owned by the local authorities of Egelsbach and Langen) and intends to establish IFR procedures at the airport, including an ILS approach.
+Today Triwo AG owns the majority of the Airport.
+Before the last transaction, NetJets owned 87,73% of the aerodrome (the rest being owned by the local authorities of Egelsbach and Langen) and intended to establish IFR procedures at the airport, including an ILS approach.
 There are also plans to extend the runway by another 270 m and to increase the width by 5 m.